A R T I C U L A T E D S U R F A C E

 The modules collect data based off of research done by LSU professors, Kaler, Kelso, Halloran and Rutherford, ‘Effects of spatial scale on assessment of dissolved oxygen dynamics in the Atchafalaya River Basin, Louisiana,’ Hydrobiologia 2011.
 To determine factors [variables] contributing to high and low areas of dissolved oxygen, the modules would sense water temperature, river stage height, current velocity and water depth.

 Of these four variables, current velocity is the most significant in effecting the dissolved oxygen content.
-Although, these are the measurable variables for levels of dissolved oxygen, the physical changes throughout this morphological landscape creating these conditions are increased sediment deposition, reduced riverine inputs and altered floodplain circulation.
+Although, based on the information provided by Couvillion’s Landscapes, these are the measurable variables for levels of dissolved oxygen, the physical changes throughout this morphological landscape creating these conditions are increased sediment deposition, reduced riverine inputs and altered floodplain circulation.
 Thus, resulting in low levels of dissolved oxygen and increased dissolved oxygen stratification, which are indicators of hypoxic and eutrophic conditions.

 To represent this transparent striation of dissolved oxygen content, we are proposing an interface to visualize the data in the Downtown area of Baton Rouge.
 The site is the old shipping dock just South of the I-10 freeway along the East bank of the river.
 The existing infrastructure will be employed to support the dynamic surface made of translucent fabric.
 The horizontal surface is manipulated above, vertically by mechanics in response to water velocity and the lights would brighten and dim in response to changing levels of DO.
 The site is significant because of its relationship to the Mississippi River and the larger landscape.
 The annual flood pulse and water stage height is the primary constituent to levels of DO throughout the basin.
 A relationship can be drawn throughout the year by the height and form of the surface to the height of the Mississippi River.